jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 ... so *fourth* presentation this time!

-^ I've made three presentations on random numbers at three conferences sponsored by Erlang Solutions: Erlang Factory SF Bay Area 2011; London Erlang User Group on September 2013; and Erlang Factory SF Bay Area 2015.
+^ I've made three presentations on random numbers at three conferences sponsored by Erlang Solutions, in 2011, 2013, and 2015.
 This is the fourth presentation on the topic of the random number module handling in Erlang/OTP.

 ---